AleksandrGontcharov/ag-tech-mentorship/docs/specialized-topics/networking/progress.md

 sudo netfilter-persistent save
 ```

+The commands above flush (-F) all existing rules, delete (-X) any user-defined chains, and set the default policies for INPUT, OUTPUT, and FORWARD chains to ACCEPT.
+This ensures that we start with a clean slate and all traffic is allowed by default.

 1. Set the default policy for the FORWARD chain to DROP:

 ```bash
 sudo iptables -P FORWARD DROP
 ```

+The commands above set the default policy for the FORWARD chain to DROP, meaning all traffic will be dropped unless explicitly allowed.

 2. Allow traffic between eth1, eth2, and eth3: